 Other countries are putting similar policies in place.
-For example, the Canadian government announced in 2024 that its Greener Homes Initiative, which provides grants and loans for energy upgrades, will evolve into a new Greener Homes Affordability Program that specifically targets low- to median-income households.
-The government announced almost USD 800 million in funding for energy efficiency retrofits in these households.
+For example, the Greener Homes Initiative in Canada provides grants and loans for energy upgrades.
+In addition, the government announced in 2024 that they will launch a new Canada Greener Homes Affordability Program that specifically targets low- to median-income households.
+The government announced almost USD 600 million in funding for energy efficiency retrofits in these households.
 It also provides grants and loans for community and affordable housing providers for social housing retrofits where occupants are primarily renters.